setgo-partners/SMS-for-Flows/README.md

 Convert from source format to metadata format and deploy to the 'Packaging Org' (Phy3)

-- `sfdx force:source:convert --outputdir SetGoTwilioTest --packagename SetGoTwilioTest`
+- `sfdx force:source:convert --outputdir FlowSMSSetGo --packagename FlowSMSSetGo`
-- `sfdx force:mdapi:deploy --deploydir SetGoTwilioTest -u Phy3`
+- `sfdx force:mdapi:deploy --deploydir FlowSMSSetGo -u Phy3`
-- `sfdx force:mdapi:deploy:report -u Phy3 -i 0Af5Y000005rkMaSAI`
+- `sfdx force:mdapi:deploy:report -u Phy3`
-  - The alias is needed since this isn't the default but the job id isn't normally needed since the latest job id is cached locally and used if omitted

 ---

 Random

+- The package from Salesforce Labs is named `FlowSMSLab`.
+Naming ours `FlowSMSSetGo`
 - Set scratch org user password: `sfdx force:user:password:generate -u MyScratchOrg`
   - Then can see login url with: `sfdx force:user:display`
 - This might be easier than I thought, the Twilio configs are stored in a Hierarchal Custom Setting which means it can be set per org, profile, or user.
 The more specific value takes precedence